NUBIC/ncs_navigator_configuration/README.md

 the configuration to some utility libraries.

 {NcsNavigator.configuration} provides a global access point for an instance of `NcsNavigator::Configuration`.
-It is initialized from a configuration file named `/etc/nubic/ncs/navigator.ini` (see next section) on first access and memoized.
-If the INI file is changed, you'll need to call {NcsNavigator.reload_configuration} to have the changes reflected in the global instance.
+It can be explicitly set, but more commonly it is initialized from a configuration file named `/etc/nubic/ncs/navigator.ini` (see next section) on first access.
+If the INI file is changed, you'll need to set `NcsNavigator.configuration` to `nil` to have the changes reflected in the global instance.

 Configuration
 -------------